Never piss off a Search Engine Optimization Specialist

 Answer: Yes, that is the reason I am calling.
 We are not sure what he did, but we have had an enormous amount of spam, over 200 hundred a day hitting our inbox and now when you Google our site, there are about 17 sites that are talking bad about our company, bad reports and bad comments.
 It has pushed us from page one from where we were for a short while to page 3 and we have lost all sales from our site.
 What do we do?

 However, Melissa was at fault too!
 By her own admission they did produce 75% of the work they agreed to do.
 He did help increase their page rank and overall hits to the site.
-Admittedly. they seriously dropped the ball on their customer service, however, Melissa decided to charge back the entire amount as if the SEO company had not done anything for her which in this situation is not the case.
+Admittedly, they seriously dropped the ball on their customer service, however, Melissa decided to charge back the entire amount as if the SEO company had not done anything for her, which in this situation is not the case and it cost her dearly.

 In a world that demands politically correct personalities, comments and gestures, the truth is usually the smarter the developer, the decrease in social skills.
 Most geniuses are arrogant, have haughty attitudes and a well deserved chip on their shoulder.
 Finding someone that can deliver on what they promise, has the expertise in a certain niche and that has EXCELLENT customer service skills is about 2 in 10 ratio.
 Food for thought, when it comes SEO, its never a good idea to get services from an SEO Specialist and then not pay them.
 Its always beneficial to work out the differences the best you can and to pay for what you got and move on.